EthanBByrd/EthanB-Portfolio/blogs/Cloud 7.1.25.md

 1. **What are our security and compliance needs?**
 2. **How much control do we need over our infrastructure?**
 3. **Do we have the in-house skills to manage private cloud?**
-4. **Are we ready to scale quickly—or do we prioritize stability?**
+4. **Are we ready to scale quickly or do we prioritize stability?**
 5. **Are we migrating from legacy systems?**

 ---